 Student freed from jail

-3 de marzo de 2005, por Comité Cerezo MéxicoA Mexican college student is being freed after serving three years in prison on weapons charges, a partial victory for his supporters who say police tortured and framed him and his two brothers.
+3 March 2005, by Comité Cerezo MéxicoA Mexican college student is being freed after serving three years in prison on weapons charges, a partial victory for his supporters who say police tortured and framed him and his two brothers.

 -